 Leadership and Citizenship

-The Mississippi State University Extension Service (MSU-ES) 4-H Ambassador’s program provides leadership and service to the MSU-ES 4-H Program.
-The Ambassadors are the voice of Mississippi youth.
+The Mississippi State University Extension Service 4-H Ambassadors Program provides leadership and service to the 4-H Program.
+4-H Ambassadors are the voice of Mississippi youth.
 By participating in this specialized train-the-trainer program, teens will be prepared to serve as teen trainers.

 Keys to the Community